CopernicaMarketingSoftware/Documentation/ResponsiveEmail/json/property-rewrite-links.md

 this array is a rewrite rule.
 These rules contain the parameters they should add and the rules they should match before doing so.

-Inside the a rewrite rule you can specify a component of the URL that you want to apply your matching rule to.
+Inside a rewrite rule you can specify a component of the URL that you want to apply your matching rule to.
 This component is a JSON object.
 Matching rules are defined inside these objects.
 Supported URL components are `domain`, `path` and `url`.
-The domain component will try to apply a rule to only the domain of the URL.
+Matching rules that are specified inside the domain component means that these rules will only be applied to the domain of the URL.
 The path component means that the rule will only be  applied to the path of the URL.
 Finaly, specifying the url component means that the rule should be applied to the full URL.

 The matching rules you can specify inside a component are `equals`, `contains`, `match` and `regex`.
 The equals rule will look for an exact match of the query string and the specified url component.